almazgimaev/sly-blog-multi-image-annotation-/README.md

 **!!!!!!!!!!!!!!
 GIF with multiple images on one screen**

-Both manual and AI-assisted annotation tools are available in Supervisely Image Labeling Tool, allowing you to annotate images in a variety of ways:
+There are two ways to annotate images in Supervisely Image Labeling Tool:

-- use the Smart Tool to annotate images with AI assistance ([here is the guide how to use Smart Tool](https://supervisely.com/blog/smarttool-annotation/))
+- using the SmartTool to annotate images with AI assistance ([here is the guide on how to use Smart Tool](https://supervisely.com/blog/smarttool-annotation/))
-- use different tools such as [Bounding Box](https://supervisely.com/blog/bounding-box-annotation-for-object-detection/), [Mask Pen](https://supervisely.com/blog/mask-pen-tool/), [Polygon](https://supervisely.com/blog/how-to-use-polygon-anotation-tool-for-image-segmentation/), [Brush](https://supervisely.com/blog/brush/), Polyline, and Graph (keypoint) for manual labeling purposes (or to easily correct some cases).
+- using [Bounding Box](https://supervisely.com/blog/bounding-box-annotation-for-object-detection/), [Mask Pen](https://supervisely.com/blog/mask-pen-tool/), [Polygon](https://supervisely.com/blog/how-to-use-polygon-anotation-tool-for-image-segmentation/), [Brush](https://supervisely.com/blog/brush/), Polyline, and Graph (keypoint) for manual labeling purposes (or to easily correct some cases).

 ## Video tutorial